jlinoff/pam/PROPOSAL.md

 Note this makes those images vary in height with the example data.
 Adding a record makes them taller.
 That is correct behaviour, but it means they will report `CHANGED` whenever `example.txt` changes.

+### Deterministic randomness for the generator capture

+The password generators are the one surface whose output changes on every run by design, so `pam-password-generator-standalone.png` would be rewritten by every `make screenshots` — a new binary blob in git each time, and `screenshots-check` could never report a clean set.
+A check target that always shows one stale file trains you to ignore it.

+`SEED_RNG_JS` replaces `Math.random` and `crypto.getRandomValues` with a small
+LCG **in the browser session only**. `www/js/password.js` ships unchanged and carries no test hook.

+That distinction is the whole point.
+A seam in the released code that let generated passwords be made predictable would be a real weakening of the one function whose entire value is that its output cannot be guessed — reachable by anything that could run script in the page.
+The override lives in the harness, where nothing outside the capture run can reach it.

+The injected script returns a probe result and the shot raises if it comes back false, so a browser that refuses the override produces an error rather than a quietly churning image.
+That guard earned its keep immediately: the first version had no leading `return`, and `execute_script()` wraps the script in a function body, so a bare IIFE evaluated and its value was discarded.
+The probe read as `undefined` and the capture aborted with a clear message instead of silently producing an unseeded image.

+It was verified in jsdom beforehand and passed, because the check wrapped the script as `new Function('return ' + js)` — adding the very `return` the shipped string lacked.
+The verification differed from the real invocation in exactly the way that mattered.
+It now uses `new Function(js)`, matching Selenium, with `getRandomValues` on a prototype rather than as an own property, matching Chrome.

+### Sources of churn found by running it twice

+Running `make screenshots` twice and requiring every line to report `same` is what surfaced these.
+A single run cannot show determinism.

+- **Generated passwords.** Fixed by seeding the RNG in the browser session.
+  See above.
+- **A blinking text caret.** `send_keys` leaves focus in the input, so two captures catch the caret in different phases and the image churns even though the content is identical. `pam-password-hidden.png` was the only affected shot: `pam-password-shown.png` clicks the eye afterwards, which moves focus off the input, and `pam-password-no-generator.png` never types.
+  Fixed by blurring before capture.

+  The first fix blurred only in `shot_password_hidden`, treating it as one shot's problem. `pam-password-no-generator.png` churned on the very next run: the focus is left by the shared helper that adds the field, so **every** shot built on it was affected — the two just landed on different caret frames.
+  Blurring now happens in the helper and after each interaction that moves focus.
+Fixing the symptom where it was observed rather than at its origin bought exactly one run.

+- **A capture that silently did nothing.** `pam-status-msg.png` came out byte-identical to `pam-record-expanded.png`, which is how the failure was noticed at all: the shot clicked the copy button expecting a status blip, but `copyTextToClipboard()` awaits `navigator.clipboard.writeText()`, and in headless Chrome without document focus that promise never settles.
+It neither resolves nor rejects, so no message appeared, no error was raised, and the guards all passed — the element existed, was the right size and was not truncated.
+It was simply the wrong content.

+  The shot now calls PAM's own `statusBlip()` directly with the text a real copy would produce.
+The rendering path is the application's; only the trigger is synthetic.
+It asserts the message actually rendered before capturing, so a silent no-op becomes an error.

+  Two identical images are worth investigating rather than merging: here they matched because one of them was broken, not because the states were the same.

+`search_for()` has the same shape and is so far stable, which is noted in its docstring rather than pre-emptively changed — the images are demonstrably reproducible and altering them would cost a churn to buy nothing.

+### Two different checks, only one of which travels

+`make screenshots-check` byte-compares the captures.
+That is a **change detector for one machine**, not a correctness check: font hinting, DPI and the Chrome version all affect the bytes, so anywhere else it reports all 27 images as stale.
+Gating a build on it would produce a check that fires spuriously, and a check that fires spuriously gets bypassed.
+It stays a local convenience.

+`make check-images` (`tests/check_images.py`) compares **filenames** instead — what the README references, what `SHOTS` captures, what is on the `HAND_MADE` list, and what exists on disk.
+No browser, no server, no rendering, so its result does not depend on the machine and it is safe to gate on.

+It catches the failures we hit by hand while building the harness:

+- referenced but no longer captured (`pam-prefs-enable-printing-check.png`)
+- captured but never referenced (`pam-reused-passwords.png`, a real documentation gap)
+- two filenames holding one picture
+- a referenced file missing from disk

+Its first run confirmed something previously only asserted:
+`pam-basic-sections.png`, `pam-example-records.png` and `pam-search.png` are
+**byte-identical**.
+Three names, one picture, three README references that should point at one file.

+**Not yet wired into `lint`.** It currently reports 38 problems, nearly all of them the phases 4–6 backlog, so making it a prerequisite would break `make test` until the backlog clears.
+Add it to `lint` once phase 6 lands.

 ### A pre-existing race, surfaced by the reload cycle